Ana-Popilian/UpcomingMovies/README.md

-# CinemaApp
+# UpcomingMovies

-Cinema App is a sample displaying upcoming movies, using [themoviedb API](https://www.themoviedb.org).
+The UpcomingMovies is a sample application displaying the upcoming movies, using [themoviedb API](https://www.themoviedb.org).
 - Images are downloaded asynchronously in the background using GCD.
 - The content is fetched on demand while the user scrolls
 - A collection view was used to display the movie list
 - While downloading each image asynchronously an activity indicator is presented

 ### The images represent the movie list and the movie details screen